qbradq/boomer/README.md

 All requirements will be installed automatically by CMake.

-- CMake 3.14 or later
+- CMake 3.19 or later
+- Emscripten 4.0.22 or later
 - SDL2
 - stb
 - QuickJS
 - miniz
 - Nuklear
+- Ninja build tools

 ### Build